Politics of Flanders: Socialists/Social Democrats

 The Socialist Party – Differently (SP.a, Socialistische Partij Anders) has shed nearly all of its early Marxist ideology.
-It is now primarily a social-democratic party, similar to labor-based parties like the German Social Democratic Party.
+It is now primarily a social democratic party, similar to labor-based parties like the German Social Democratic Party.
 The Socialists have been part of several postwar governments.

 It was formerly known as the Socialistische Partij (SP), which in turn had branched off from the Belgische Socialistische Partij (BSP), formed by former members of the Belgische Werklieden Partij (BWP).
 The Socialists split along linguistic lines in 1978.
 The Flemish Socialists changed their party's name to SP.a (Socialistische Partij Anders) in 2002.
-Bruno Tobback is the current head of the Flemish Socialist Party.

 As a reaction to the more centrist course of the SP.a, two former SP.a-representatives, Jef Sleeckx and Lode Van Outrive, formed, together with communist and Trotskyist activists, a new socialist movement in 2006, the Committee for Another Policy.

 Liberals/Liberal Democrats

 The Liberal Party chiefly appeals to business-people, property owners, shopkeepers, and the self-employed, in general.
 In American terms the Liberals' economic positions would be considered to reflect a moderate conservative ideology.

 The Open Flemish Liberals and Democrats (OpenVLD, Open Vlaamse Liberalen en Democraten), who opened up their ranks to Volksunie defectors some years ago, were the largest political force in Flanders during the 1990s, but lost more than one third of their support after 7 years of liberal control of the post of prime minister by Guy Verhofstadt.
-The Open VLD is currently headed by Alexander De Croo.

 Over the last decade, a number of parties originated, as break away parties from the VLD.
 These were Liberaal Appèl, founded by Ward Beysen, VLOTT, founded by Hugo Coveliers and Lijst Dedecker, founded by Jean-Marie Dedecker.
 These parties advocated classical liberal economics and a more rightwing approach to society, and accused the VLD of shifting fundamentally to the left.

 Communists

 The Kommunistische Partij (KP) is the successor in Flanders of the Kommunistische Partij van België (KPB), the first communist party in Belgium.
 This party was founded in 1921, but disappeared from the Belgian Parliament after the elections of 1985.

 The most successful Maoist movement to emerge in Flanders was Alle Macht Aan De Arbeiders (AMADA - All Power To The Workers) at the end of the 1960s during a time of students protests at the University of Leuven.
-In 1979 this movement evolved into the Partij van de Arbeid van België (PVDA), which is at the moment the biggest marxist party in Flanders (3,24% of the popular vote in the latest federal elections) and is represented in some municipal and provincial councils in Flanders, but not in the Flemish Parliament.
-Through the French-speaking electoral college, the party is represented in the Federal Parliament.
+In 1979 this movement evolved into the Partij van de Arbeid van België (PVDA), which is at the moment the biggest marxist party in Flanders.

 Other minor communist parties are the Trotskyist Socialistische Arbeiderspartij (SAP) and the Linkse Socialistische Partij (LSP).